TongtaiM/Tongtai_Portfolio/README.md

 - We test which independent variable are associate to crime group.
 - Then we performed EDA on each crime group, uncovering valuable insights from each popular crime category.
 - Unlike many crime prediction projects that focus on when and where crimes will occur, we took a different approach.
-- We developed a classification model to predict which crime group will occur to victim
+- We developed a classification model to predict which crime group will occur to victim.
 - This project utilizes dplyr, ggplot2, and other machine learning library.

 #### Here are some result